AdamWongCH/analytics-thinking/13-Experimentation & Causal Thinking (Extension)/lesson.md

 But we must ask:

-> Did the decision cause the result?
+> **Did the decision cause the result?**

+Predictions lead to decisions.
+Decisions lead to actions.

+But only **evaluation** tells us whether those actions made a difference.

 ---